Crypto Philanthropy Isn’t Slowing Down

 Standing with crypto donors at this time and sharing your belief in their community, the positive impact crypto has had on your organization, and the good that can come from Crypto Philanthropy, is an excellent way to cultivate and steward the individuals who have given to you in the past.

 If you are new to crypto fundraising or your board and leadership would prefer you take a more conservative approach, we encourage you to share non-cash asset messaging at this time.
-Non-cash asset messaging keeps you within the category of both stocks and cryptocurrency donations, both of which are now accepted right within your widget.
+Non-cash asset messaging keeps you within the category of both stocks and cryptocurrency donations, both of which are now accepted right within your Donation Form.
 You can find templates for this messaging in The Giving Block’s Crypto Knowledge Base.

 For more support, join us for an upcoming Office Hours session.
 To register, log in to your Crypto Knowledge Base, email your Crypto Fundraising Strategist, or reach out to our Support Team.
 Rest assured within no time, this will be out of the newscycle and you can go back to your regularly scheduled crypto fundraising strategy.